Yellow group — GYMNASTICS APPARATUS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all pieces of equipment used in artistic gymnastics, including the balance beam and still rings
+These are all apparatus used in artistic gymnastics, including the balance beam and still rings.
+Each apparatus requires specific skills and techniques to master.

-These are all calls made by umpires in a baseball game, including balls, strikes, and fouls
+These are all calls made by umpires in baseball games, including balls, strikes, and fouls.
+Each call has a specific meaning and implication for the game.

-These are all types of chicken dishes, including funky chicken and popcorn chicken
+These are all types of chicken dishes, including funky chicken and popcorn chicken.
+Each dish has a specific flavor and preparation method.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.